The pandemic has caused a serious shortage of poll workers. Your high schooler can help - KTVZ

 One particular hurdle for election clerks mid-pandemic: Reaching out to students.
 American elections are highly decentralized, and run through counties or municipalities, depending on the state.
 Election offices were once able to contact students through high school teachers, but with high schools closed and much of fall classes up in the air, that recruiting tool is largely off the table.

 With a high-stakes election on the horizon, city clerks like Elena HIlby, in Sun Prairie, Wisconsin, are eager to bring in young people any way she can.
-“We’re trying to say ‘hey, tell your friends, let them know.
-You can even tell your enemies,'” Hilby said.
+“We’re trying to say ‘hey, tell your friends, let them know,'” Hilby said.
 “Just tell everybody.
-We’ll find something.
-If you don’t like them, we’ll make them alphabetize.”
+We’ll find something.”

 Nonpartisan groups like The Fair Elections Center are trying to help.
 Their website WorkElections.com makes the process easy to learn more about working at the polls, including hours and compensation, work requirements in each locality and a portal to apply for the job.